Here’s an account of my tour of New Zealand in 2010.

 I will say this about the guide book: for all its faults it is right on calling the Pepe Parco nelle Norci Albergo Ristorante the best in Italy.
 Certainly the best I’ve encountered.

 I spent a bit of time in Spoleto this morning.
 The medieval section was quite pleasant.
-After a few photos and cappuccinos it was time to get going.
+After a few and cappuccinos it was time to get going.
 Today’s route like yesterday’s also has two big climbs.
 The first and most challenging apoarently starts right at the beginning.
 I thought that sounded much nicer than the long one yesterday that started late in the day.
 I was rested, feeling good and after a nice ’continental’ breakfast was off.

 And I spent two and half hours and 25 kilometers doing circles around Spoleto looking for the N395 to Norcia.